vizsim/mapillary_trafficsigns/use_cases/cycleway_complete_campaign/ts_output/README.md

 # Traffic Signs Output
-This folder contains the output files for traffic signs analysis.
+This folder contains the output files for mapillary detected traffic signs.
 The output has been created on 2025-10-12.

 Filter: